rcalvis/comp426project/README.md

 Users can remove movies from their list by clicking the "Remove" button, which sends a DELETE request to /delete-movie.
 The movie is removed from both the session and the database.

-### Fetching the User’s Movie List:
+### Fetching the User’s Watchlist:

-The movie list is fetched from the database using the /get-list endpoint, which returns the list in the session for the logged-in user.
+The watchlist is fetched from the database using the /get-list endpoint, which returns the list in the session for the logged-in user.

 ## 4. Movie Search Functionality